harbour/core/harbour/doc/readme.txt

-Harbour is a free software compiler for the xBase superset language often referred to as Clipper (the language that is implemented by the compiler CA-Clipper).
-The goal of the Harbour project is to produce a cross platform CA-Clipper compatible compiler.
+Harbour is a free software compiler for the xBase superset language often referred to as Clipper (the language that is implemented by the compiler CA-Cl*pper).
+The goal of the Harbour project is to produce a cross platform CA-Cl*pper compatible compiler.

 The Harbour web site is at <URL:http://www.harbour-project.org/>.
 If you have any problems with this copy of Harbour please visit our web site and